null

 Pitch: 3/12 up to 4/12 pitch.

-Use: 1 snow guard per seam every 10 feet of roof.
+Use: 1 snow guard per seam every 10 feet up the roof.

 Snow load: Up to 45 PSF ground snow load.

-Starting at 1 and 2 foot from the bottom edge, place a snow guard on each panel seam in a staggered pattern, across the entire roof area.
+Starting at 1 and 2 feet from the bottom edge, place a snow guard on each panel seam in a staggered pattern, across the entire roof area.
 Go up the roof 10 feet and repeat the staggered pattern of guards on each panel seam.
 Do not exceed 10 feet vertically between rows of guards.
-For Example: if your roof sheets are 20 feet long, your roof would require a staggered pattern at 1 and 2 foot from the eave and a second staggered pattern at 9 and 10 feet up from the eave.
-When possible, always attempt to divide the roof areas into equal sections, with equal distance between rows, without exceeding the manufacturer maximum placement guidelines.
-Please see drawing above for general placement guidelines.
+For Example: if your roof sheets are 20 feet long, your roof would require a staggered pattern at 1 and 2 feet from the eave and a second staggered pattern at 9 and 10 feet up from the eave.
+When possible, always attempt to divide the roof areas into equal sections, with equal distance between rows, without exceeding the manufacturer's maximum placement guidelines.
+Please see the drawing above for general placement guidelines.
+All upper roof areas must have snow retention installed before installing snow guards on a lower roof.
+When possible, always attempt to divide the roof areas into equal sections, with equal distance between rows, without exceeding the manufacturer's maximum placement guidelines.
+Never isolate areas of snow guards such as just over doorways or vent pipes.

 5/12 - 6/12 Roof Pitch